varun-balan/SimplyFit/README.md

 # SimplyFit Workout App

-Welcome to my first large-scale project: a full-stack web app using React.js, Express.js, Node.js and MongoDB.
+Welcome to my first project: a full-stack web app using React.js, Express.js, Node.js and MongoDB.
-This is a simple workout tracker where you can login (aftter signing up) to add, edit, delete and view workouts.
+This is a workout tracker where you can login (after signing up) to add, edit, delete and view workouts.
 The app is primarily for weightlifting with dropdowns of excercises, equipment used and input for reps, sets and weight.

 This app is hosted on Heroku and is accessible [here](https://simplyfit-workouts.netlify.app)